Last updated on July 29th, 2024 at 12:22 pm

 Biking the inner island trails.
 Mackinac Island is COVERED in biking trials!
 If you get the opportunity to explore the inside of Mackinac Island, I say go for it.
 A lot of the crowd will stay downtown or on the outer loop all day.

-However, there are a tremendous amount of restaurants on Mackinac Island serving up tasty eats, and this year, we did splurge with eating a couple of meals on the island.
+However, there are many restaurants on Mackinac Island serving up tasty eats, and this year, we did splurge by eating a couple of meals on the island.
 Here are a few recommendations that have stood out to me:

 The Grand Hotel’s Grand Luncheon Buffet

-Doud’s Market – a spot with essential grocery items, as well as many quick grab ‘n’ go picks such as sandwiches, pizza, and salads.
+Doud’s Market is a spot with essential grocery items, as well as many quick grab ‘n’ go picks such as sandwiches, pizza, and salads.

-Pink Pony – a trendy spot to grab a bite or drink on Mackinac Island.
-Known for its location, whitefish dip, and burgers.
-It features patio dining on the lake.
+Pink Pony is a trendy spot to grab a bite or drink on Mackinac Island.
+It’s known for its location, which features patio dining on the lake, and its whitefish dip and burgers.

-Mustang Lounge – a watering hole that is open year-round and has been known to be a favorite place of locals for decades.
+Mustang Lounge is a watering hole open year-round and has been known to be a favorite place of locals for decades.
 They feature hamburgers, chicken, and brews!

 Explore more Travel Tips on Cinders Travels: